Skyhawkbotics/firstdocs/source/docs/programming/git.md

 !!! warning "Keep One Clone!"

-    If you have already cloned your repository in your IDE (or another git client), do not clone the repository again.
-Instead, add the existing repository to your git client.
-If you have multiple git clients installed, you have to add the repository to each client.
+    If you have already cloned your repository in your IDE (or another Git client), do not clone the repository again.
+Instead, add the existing repository to your Git client.
+If you have multiple Git clients installed, you have to add the repository to each client.

 Now that you have a repository for your code, now it's time to save the code to the programmer's computer.